Contact: Norita Taylor, email@example.com

 For Immediate Release

 The Owner-Operator Independent Drivers Association is the largest national trade association representing the interests of small-business trucking professionals and professional truck drivers.
-The Association currently has more than 150,000 members nationwide.
-OOIDA was established in 1973 and is headquartered in the greater Kansas City, Mo., area.
+The Association currently has more than 150,000 members nationwide and has successfully represented their interests in regulatory, legislative and court-related issues.
+OOIDA was established in 1973 and is headquartered in the Greater Kansas City, Mo., area.